 Well, I’m shocked.
 Here at Ulfwood Ltd., a small independent software vendor, we try to provide high quality software at low cost.
 We’re always looking to improve RenameMaestro for our customers, and FileTagSleuth is entirely free.

-The problem with Download.com is, its our software, not theirs, and they are benefiting (in some way) from our work; our blood (sic), sweat and tears.
+The problem with Download.com is, its our software, not theirs, and they are making money on our work; our blood (sic), sweat and tears.
 And we never signed an agreement to that end.
 We have no record of an email informing us of this.
 Nor do we have any record of a mention of this when we last uploaded an update; this was the point at which the ‘helpful service’ as CNET likes to term it, was applied.
 Its helpful in that it increases Download.com’s bottom line.
 This is a website filled with advertising, premium subscriptions and more.
 We just charge a modest amount for our software.

 It gets worse.
 AVG now advises that RenameMaestro is adware / spyware (it most certainly is not).
 By the way, neither is FileTagSleuth, although it does have an offer in it – you must accept it to have it installed, so this is an opt-in software choice for those that care (and you should), not an opt-out.
 We don’t want to force anything on anyone; we simply want to get a little bit of benefit if you choose to install something else as well as FileTagSleuth.
 If you don’t want to, just enjoy it entirely for free.
 There are no adverts, and no spying software in it.